 Before we start with the tips, you have to know what a Pumble workspace is.

-Every team member should set their profile starting with a profile photo, position in the company, and other profile details.
-A profile will help other coworkers get to know each other.
+Every team member should set their profile starting with a profile photo and position in the company.
+A profile will help coworkers get to know each other.

 How to set up a profile?